 (B) When the change is not reported timely, the earliest date the worker increases days and hours is the first day of the month the client reports the change.

-(C) The number of days approved for the first month may be less than a full month of care when the increased level of care was not needed for the entire month; and
+(C) The number of days approved for the first month may be less than a full month of child care when the increased care level was not needed for the entire month; and

-(4) an increase in the rate paid by the Oklahoma Department of Human Services (DHS) after the special needs approval process is completed, per OAC 340:40-7-3.1.
+(4) an increase in the rate paid by Oklahoma Human Services (OKDHS) after the special needs approval process is completed, per OAC 340:40-7-3.1.

-(B) When the child does not attend the child care facility until after approval, the special needs rate is effective the first day the child enters the facility.
+(B) When the child does not attend the child care program until after approval, the special needs rate is effective the first day the child enters the facility.

 (c) The child care provider must submit Form 10AD121E, Child Care Claim, to request supplemental payment when the client did not correctly record attendance.

-(1) Unless extenuating circumstances beyond the client's or provider's control exist, DHS Financial Services (FS) Electronic Payment Systems (EPS) Unit staff does not supplement the provider when the client fails to swipe attendance correctly.
+(1) Unless extenuating circumstances beyond the client's or provider's control exist, OKDHS Financial Services (FS) Electronic Payment Systems (EPS) Unit staff does not supplement the provider when the client fails to record attendance correctly.

 (2) Circumstances beyond the client's or provider's control include, but are not limited to, a worker or system error.

-(d) The worker submits Form 10EB004E, Report of Electronic Benefits Transfer (EBT) Child Care Payment Adjustments, to DHS FS EPS to request a provider supplement to correct problems not associated with correct attendance swiping.
+(d) The worker submits Form 10EB004E, Report of Electronic Benefits Transfer (EBT) Child Care Payment Adjustments, to OKDHS FS EPS to request a provider supplement to correct problems not associated with recording correct attendance.

 (1) Examples of when the worker completes Form 10EB004E, include: